• Skip to main content

 #2: FDA Rules Lock Spravato Into a Fixed Schedule—Unlike IV Ketamine, Which Doctors Can Adjust

-Adding to this inflexibility, Spravato comes in just two fixed doses—56mg and 84mg—regardless of your body size or individual needs.
+Spravato comes in just two fixed doses—56mg and 84mg—regardless of your body size or individual needs.
 A 250-pound man and a 140-pound woman might receive the exact same dose, with no ability to fine-tune based on body weight or sensitivity.

 IV ketamine, however, uses weight-based dosing (typically 0.5mg per kilogram of body weight), allowing for precise customization.
 Your provider can even adjust the dose during your infusion if you’re experiencing side effects or not responding as expected—something impossible with pre-packaged nasal sprays.